lghauth/tdd-example/FirstStep.md

 In this first step, we received the below Business Logic:

 - Business Logic
-    - If grade bigger than 7 then status is APPROVED
+    - If grade greater than 7 then status is APPROVED
-    - If grade lower than 7 then status is NOT APPROVED
+    - If grade less than 7 then status is NOT APPROVED

 ##### Unit Tests
 We will start by creating 2 simple tests.
 Note that they are not 100% correct yet and also the Business Logic has a failure.
 That's what we want in this first step and we will build the knowledge incrementally as the tests will also evolve incrementally.

-First we will create a test which will test when a grade is bigger than 7, the status should return Approved:
+First we will create a test which will test when a grade is greater than 7, the status should return Approved:
 ```java
 import org.junit.Assert;
 import org.junit.jupiter.api.Test;